goku9086/Sign-Language-Detection-CNN/README.md

 - The image preprocessing pipeline includes grayscale conversion, Gaussian blur, and JPEG compression to match training data.
 - If `sign_language_model.keras` is missing, the app will fall back to generating simulated predictions for demo purposes.
 - Class labels are dynamically loaded from `class_indices.json`.
+- created by akashthakur Class labels are dynamically loaded from `class_indices.json`.
 ---

 ## Troubleshooting